 Somerville College, named for the mathematician and astronomer Mary Somerville (1780-1872), was founded as Somerville Hall in 1879 to open up opportunities for higher education in Oxford to women, who until 1920 were excluded from membership of the University.
 Men have been admitted since 1994.
 Somerville provides opportunities to pursue learning at the highest level to all those capable of making good use of them.
 We pursue academic excellence by encouraging intellectual curiosity, critical engagement, and the development of the analytical skills of individual students, and we support teaching and learning through the provision of excellent resources.
 The insistence of the founding committee that Somerville be non-denominational and non-discriminatory on the basis of religion was ground-breaking.
 It has inspired an on-going ethos of openness, inclusiveness and a willingness to be unconventional and consider change.
+In particular, in the 21st century, Somerville is a community that upholds values of Equality, Diversity and Inclusion.
 Somervillian traits also include a concern about access to learning and research for all, irrespective of background, an atmosphere of tolerance and a positive view of diversity.
 We hope you will be motivated and inspired by these aims and will make good use of the opportunities presented to you in your pursuit of academic excellence at Somerville.